 - Immigrant status

-Such exceptions are at the discretion of the Bachelor of Social Work Program Director and often require an interview at our main campus in Miami Shores, Florida.
+Such exceptions are at the discretion of the Bachelor of Social Work Program Director and require an interview at our main campus in Miami Shores, Florida.

 Credit Transfer.
 Specialized transcript evaluators from Barry's Division of Enrollment Services will evaluate all undergraduate course work you took prior to seeking admission to Barry.